Employees of the Company

 Workplace Stress Management

-GPSC offers “iSTRONG”, a mental health program (Consulting with Psychologist Online), to reduce employees’ stress levels.
-Employees can book appointments with professional counselling psychologists to discuss about their professional and personal problems.
-Moreover, GPSC has been tracking employees booking since the beginning of the iSTRONG lauch in 2022.
+GPSC offers an online mental health program with professional psychologists to reduce employee stress levels.
+Employees can book appointments with professional psychologists to discuss work-related issues and personal problems.

 Sport & Health initiatives: Health Check Analysis